Bhushan001/csv-to-i18n/README.md

 A powerful Node.js tool to convert CSV files to i18n JSON files for JavaScript applications (React, Vue, Angular, etc.).
 Perfect for business users who need to manage translations without touching code.

+**🆕 New in v1.2.0**: Generate CSV templates from existing English JSON files!
+Perfect for teams that already have English translations and want to add other languages.

 ## 📋 Table of Contents

 - [Installation](#installation)